-Siddhartha "Sid" Thakur, Associate Professor
+Siddhartha "Sid" Thakur, DVM, PhD

 Core Leader: Emerging, Infectious and Zoonotic Diseases, CCMTR

 - VMP 916: Preventive Health Maintenance and Animal Production I

 - VMP936: Preventive Herd Health and Management II

 - VMP 971: Food Animal Diagnostics for Disease Diagnosis, Control, and Population Surveillance

 - VMP 974: Food Supply Veterinary Medicine

 - CBS 565: Fundamentals of Biomedical Sciences